lawrencemathenge/Inventory-management/README.md

 # Inventory-management
 Clearer Database Structure: Uses a junction table (BranchStock) to explicitly manage the many-to-many relationship between products and branches.
-This is the standard and most efficient way to model this kind of relationship in a relational database.

 Sales Targets: Added sales_target to the Branch model.
 The stock distribution now uses these targets to allocate stock proportionally.